 High-quality suede and fleece construction.
 Stylish enough for casual footwear.
 Wide variety of color options available.
+The leather exterior is durable.

 Sizing can be noticeably inaccurate.